Tips To Help You Obtain Your Illinois Motorcycle License

 Obviously, this is concerning to everyone, especially to the agency that is responsible for enforcing traffic laws in Illinois.
 Rather than risk your safety, or get a citation, you’re much better off getting this manual instead and taking the time to read and study it.

-If you want a clear picture of what your responsibilities are as a motorcyclist, then this manual is exactly what you’re looking for.
+If you want a clear picture of what your responsibilities are as a motorcyclist, this manual is exactly what you’re looking for.
 It will show you what you’re allowed to do and warn you about anything you might do that is illegal.

 For example, did you know that it’s illegal to pass between two cars moving in the same direction unless the lane specifically allows it?